tonyhallett/ReflectObject/README.md

 ```

 By default properties are reflected with ```BindingFlags.Public | BindingFlags.Instance``` ( and with the same name ).
 Apply the ReflectFlagsAttribute to change this behaviour.
+**Any additional public properties on your derivation of ReflectObjectProperties must be ignored by applying the Ignore attribute.**

 It is also possible to have a tree of objects.
 For instance.